jaydenspurgiasz/event-scout/README.md

 # Event Scout
 Introducing Event Scout, a social media style event hub where anyone can post, find, RSVP to events near them.
-Event organizers post event flyers and details, attendees create an account and sign up or save certain events.
-The events are automatically synced with the user’s calendar to push notifications before the event.
+Event organizers post event flyers and details, attendees create an account and RSVP to certain events.
 Each event contains its own “group chat” where attendees can meet online beforehand.
+Private events can also be created that are only visible to a user's friends.

 ### Running Locally:
 ### 1. Clone the repo: